stakwork/sphinx-kotlin-ui/README.md

 - IntelliJ IDEA Community Edition or Ultimate Edition 2020.3 or later (other editors could be used, but we assume you are using IntelliJ IDEA in this tutorial)
 - Compose Multiplaform Preview Plugin (to preview UI changes without needing to app execute)

+### Running The Desktop App

+After opening and loading the `sphinx-kotlin-ui` project you should be able to run the desktop app via the `compose desktop` `run` task.

 ## PENDING Multiplatform Support

 - [Navigation](https://github.com/stakwork/sphinx-kotlin-ui/issues/1)